learn-co-curriculum/react-hooks-redux-data-flow/README.md

 # Using Pure Functions to Update Application State

-## Objectives:
+## Learning Goals

-In this lesson, you will learn the following:
+- Define what a pure function is
+- Explain the fundamentals of the Redux flow

-- Learn how pure functions update our application state.
+- Explain how pure functions update our application state
-- Learn the fundamentals of the redux flow.
-- Learn how to adhere to the constraints of a pure function.

 ## Review